Cushings Disease in Dogs

 Is your dog gaining weight?
 Does he or she seem to be losing energy, or even losing hair?
 Does your dog just not act like his or her old self?
 If so, your dog just might have canine Cushing’s disease.
-A major issue that’s on the rise, Cushing’s disease is an extremely common hormone problem generally affecting older dogs that, while not technically fatal, can cause extreme discomfort and other complications that can lead to premature death.
-Overall, if you are dealing with Cushing disease in dogs, you need all the information you can get; fortunately, we’re here to help.
+A major issue that’s on the rise, Cushings in dogs is an extremely common hormone problem generally affecting older dogs that, while not usually fatal, can cause extreme discomfort and other complications that can lead to premature death.
+Overall, if you are dealing with Cushings disease in dogs, you need all the information you can get; fortunately, we’re here to help.

 What is Cushing’s in Dogs

 In its most basic form, Cushing’s disease is a hormone problem which causes your pet’s endocrine gland system to produce too many corticosteroids, otherwise known as Cortisol.
 This causes atypical growth of certain parts of your dog’s body, while also giving it a host of extremely uncomfortable and problematic symptoms.
 To get an idea of how bad this disease can get, some of the symptoms of Cushing’s in Dogs include:

 - Hair Loss or Patchy Hair

 Though not exactly fatal (only 1% of animals experience fatal complications arising from Cushing disease in dogs) it isn’t strictly curable, and symptoms can only be dealt with through chemo drugs or natural holistic supplements.

 Though Cushings disease in dogs is mainly classified as a single disease, there are two separate causes, resulting in a dichotomy in treatment and overall classification: these causes are pituitary and adrenal.